SuiMachine/LiveSplit.RedFaction/README.md

 --------
   * Keeps track of Game Time to get rid of loading times.
   * Auto start/stop the timer.
-  * Splits when you finish each split in Any%. (configurable)
+  * Splits when you finish certain splits for Inbounds runs. (configurable - can be set up to use main splits like the original)

 Requirements
 -------